totaljs/modules/online/readme.md

 # Online counter

+> partial.js analytic tool :-) for counting of visitors without using of client-side script and registration.

 - __partial.js version +v1.3.0__
 - copy **online.js** to __/your-partialjs-website/modules/__
+- the module counts requests into the controller
 - this module counts online users (according the cookies)
 - reads statistics for the period (daily, monthly, yearly)
 - easy use in views